-Mattel Action Figures will continue to collaborate with key licensor partners, such as Disney Pixar, Microsoft, NBCUniversal, and WWE, to bring innovative products to the global marketplace.
-Mattel's 2024 Action Figures product lines will include toys tied to Netflix content for NBCUniversal's Jurassic World (Jurassic World: Chaos Theory) and Masters of the Universe (Masters of the Universe: Revolution) as well as new innovation within Minecraft and WWE.
+Mattel Action Figures will continue to collaborate with key licensor partners, such as Disney Pixar, Microsoft, NBCUniversal, and WWE to bring innovative products to the global marketplace.
+Mattel's 2025 Action Figures product lines will include toys tied to theatrical releases for NBCUniversal's Jurassic World: Rebirth and Microsoft's Minecraft (Minecraft the Movie), as well as new releases within Masters of the Universe and WWE.

 In Building Sets, MEGA inspires creativity through authentic building experiences for builders of all ages and fans of global franchises.
-Partnerships with some of the world's top franchises, including Pokémon and Hot Wheels, invite consumers to try MEGA building sets, while innovative building play, authentic details, compatible quality, and accessible value encourages consumers to stay in the MEGA building set collection.
+Partnerships with some of the world's top franchises, including Pokémon, invite consumers to try MEGA building sets, while innovative building play, authentic details, compatible quality, and accessible value encourages consumers to stay in the MEGA building set collection.
 Parents of preschoolers can continue to discover how the MEGA Bloks preschool building system enhances playtime and early childhood development beyond the Big Building Bag.

-Mattel Games consists of some of the most beloved Games IP in the world including UNO, Pictionary, Skip-Bo, Blokus, and many others.
+Mattel Games consists of some of the most beloved Games IP in the world including UNO, Pictionary, Skip-Bo, Phase-10, Blokus, and many others.
 Mattel will focus on its expansion of Games into its direct-to-consumer business, collectability, and innovation.
 Additionally, Mattel expects to introduce new game extensions and partnerships that celebrate pop culture.